marius-wieschollek/passwords/README.md

 # Passwords
-**A simple, yet feature rich password manager for Nextcloud**
+> Easy to use yet feature-rich and secure password manager for Nextcloud

-Looking for the old app?
-[Klick here](https://github.com/marius-wieschollek/passwords-legacy).
+_Looking for the old app?
+[Klick here](https://github.com/marius-wieschollek/passwords-legacy)._

 ## Contents
 * [Features](#features)